jsontypedef/json-typedef-fuzz/README.md

 ### Generating emails, names, etc. with `fuzzHint`

-Oftentimes, it's useful for `jtd-fuzz` to generate specific sorts of strings, instead of the generic nonsense strings you get by default with `{"type": "string"}`.
+Oftentimes, it's useful for `jtd-fuzz` to generate specific sorts of strings, instead of the generic nonsense strings you get by default with schemas whose `type` is `string`.
 You can customize `jtd-fuzz`'s output using the `fuzzHint` metadata property.
 For example, this schema:

 ```json
 {